 Sphagnum moss can absorb up to 20 times its weight in water.
 So during the summer, when it rains heavily following dry weather, healthy blanket bogs can absorb some of the water.
 This keeps water on the hill at source for longer, reducing the likelihood and impact of flooding in the watercourses below.

 The likely increase in extreme weather, including flooding, due to climate change comes with an increased risk of higher levels of rainfall and therefore a greater chance of communities being flooded.
 Flooding costs the UK at least £1 billion per year and has a significant impact on homes, communities and human health and wellbeing.
 Improving the condition of the upland habitats is an effective and practical way to reduce flood risk at the source.

-Our research has shown that by re-vegetating blanket bogs and blocking gullies we can slow the flow of water produced in storms and times of high rainfall.
+Our research as part of the Making Space for Water project has shown that by re-vegetating blanket bogs and blocking gullies we can slow the flow of water produced in storms and times of high rainfall.
 Ultimately, downstream flooding can be reduced by re-vegetating blanket bog.

 The best way to tackle flooding is to look at the entire landscape where rain falls.
 The more we can slow the flow of water at source, the less chance there is of flooding below.
 Blanket bogs play an important part in this process.

 The costs of floods to the UK in recent years have received a great deal of publicity because of the high financial costs and the very significant impact on peoples’ lives.
 This is the result of many factors including changes in land-use, a growing population and also climate change.
 There are currently 5.2 million properties at risk of flooding and currently flooding costs about £1.1 billion annually and it’s rising each year too (House of Commons Library, 2014).